Canadian Transportation Agency Symbol of the Government of Canada

 A) Noise and Vibration:

-WHEREAS, sections 95.2 through 95.4 of the Canada Transportation Act (CTA) provides the Canadian Transportation Agency (the Agency) with the authority to issue guidelines and resolve complaints related to noise and vibration in the construction and operation of federally-regulated railways and public passenger service providers and the Agency has developed such guidelines;
+WHEREAS, sections 95.2 through 95.4 of the Canada Transportation Act (CTA) provides the Canadian Transportation Agency (Agency) with the authority to issue guidelines and resolve complaints related to noise and vibration in the construction and operation of federally-regulated railways and public passenger service providers and the Agency has developed such guidelines;

 B) Road, Utility and Private Crossings:

-WHEREAS, by virtue of subsection 101(3) a person may apply to the Agency for an authorization to construct a suitable road crossing, utility crossing or related work or for specification on who shall maintain the crossing, where that person was unsuccessful in negotiating an agreement or amendment to an agreement relating to the construction, maintenance or apportionment of the costs of a road or utility crossing;
+WHEREAS, by virtue of subsection 101(3) of the CTA a person may apply to the Agency for an authorization to construct a suitable road crossing, utility crossing or related work or for specification on who shall maintain the crossing, where that person was unsuccessful in negotiating an agreement or amendment to an agreement relating to the construction, maintenance or apportionment of the costs of a road or utility crossing;

 WHEREAS, section 102 of the CTA provides that if an owner’s land is divided as a result of the construction of a railway line, the railway company shall, at the owner’s request, construct a suitable private crossing for the owner’s enjoyment of the land;